clydedsouza/clydedsouza-web-api/portfolio/projects/2015/kiwi-sports.md

 ---
 title: Kiwi Sports
 date: "2015-09-01"
-description: I developed my first Windows Store App called 'Kiwi Sports', an App that fetches the latest news, images, videos and more about the All Blacks, Black Caps and Silver Ferns.
-I developed this App using XAML and C# and integrated various API's.
-This App was developed as a part of the Microsoft Student  Accelerator programme.
+description: I developed my first Windows Store App called Kiwi Sports.
+This app fetches the latest news, images, and videos about the All Blacks, Black Caps and Silver Ferns.
+I developed this app using XAML and C# and integrated various API's.
+This app was developed as a part of the Microsoft Student Accelerator programme.
 hasWebsite: false
 website: ''
 onGithub: true